Ada-Developers-Academy/core-unit-1/intro-to-oop-contd/projects-with-many-files.md

 ##### !explanation

 A good default layout is to have our general project files in the project root.
 Then we create two top-level packages, one for our application code, and one for the tests.
 The structures under each should generally mirror one another.
 Each package folder should have an `__init__.py` file.
-And when we start dealing with a number of files, some of which are more closely related to each other than the rest of the package, we should consider creating subfolders to group the related files.
+When we start dealing with a number of files, some of which are more closely related to each other than the rest of the package, we should consider creating subfolders to group the related files.

 ##### !end-explanation